 How to Build a Classroom Community Virtually: Teachers Share Their Insights

 This year, teachers have faced a gauntlet of challenges to ensure that their students are healthy, thriving, and learning.
 The pandemic has moved many schools online, and virtual learning has become the new normal for millions of students across the country.

 At a time like this, building a classroom community virtually, is more important than ever.
 And there’s no one that knows that better than the teachers who are living it.

-In honor of World Teachers' Day, we connected with some incredible educators in the Red Nose Day in School community to hear why they believe building a classroom community is so important this year, and what they are doing to build that community in the ever-changing virtual landscape.
+In honor of those navigating this new normal, we connected with some incredible educators in the Red Nose Day in School community to hear why they believe building a classroom community is so important this year, and what they are doing to build that community in the ever-changing virtual landscape.

 “What’s the best way to build a classroom community?
 Get to know your kids and help them get to know each other!” - Educator Jill T., from Walnut, CA

 “Building a classroom community is more important than ever because although we are far apart, we are truly stronger together.
 Students, from preschool to seniors in high school, need a sense of belonging.
 That’s one of the main purposes of attending school, right?
 Students who feel a sense of belonging and ownership work harder.
 Students who have a strong relationship with their teachers push themselves when they usually wouldn’t.
 They ask questions and they share because they feel safe.
 Building a classroom community through the computer is harder, but it is far from impossible.